davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 ### Step 4: Load and compute passed arguments

-To load the passed arguments in your controller, simply invoke getPassedArguments().<br>
+To load the passed arguments in your controller, simply invoke getPassedArguments().
 After that, just get the wanted argument by its String key out of the map.

       public class YourControllerClass extends FxmlDialogControllerBase {